amorinocodes/DECO2017-Blog---Amorino/posts/Week9.md

 title: "What the data model forced me to rethink"
 date: 2026-03-23
 author: Amorino Toongart
-summary: Separating ingredients from ingredient locations in the ERD revealed a requirement that had been implicit.
-The app is a database of availability, not a list of finds, and that distinction changed both the scope and the interface design.
+summary: Working from Natasha's finalised ERD revealed a requirement that had been implicit in the wireframes.
+This week also brought the evaluation plan together and surfaced some privacy decisions the group had not explicitly made yet.
 tags:
   - DECO2017
   - SEAblings